LAUNCH WEEK · 60% OFF · $9 $24 · Ends May 26

 More evening.

-A day-by-day plan to cut your toddler's screen time roughly in half — without the guilt, the cold-turkey meltdowns, or another 300-page parenting book.
+A day-by-day plan to cut your child's screen time roughly in half — without the guilt, the cold-turkey meltdowns, or another 300-page parenting book.

-Instant PDF Works for ages 1–5 30-day refund
+Instant PDF download Works for ages 1–5 5-day refund window

 A no-judgment guide